Chris Parry

 Head, Lewis School Pengam, and President, NAHT Cymru

-Chaired by Chris Parr, President, NAHT Cymru, we’ll highlight whole-school approaches and showcase best practice wellbeing initiatives.
-With rising numbers of learners requiring additional support for anxiety and depression, leave with recommendations, case study examples, and next steps to ensure that students are fully supported with their mental health and able to access the support they need.
+With rising numbers of learners requiring additional support for anxiety and depression, leave with recommendations, case study examples, and next steps to ensure that students are fully supported with their mental health.
+Attend dedicated sessions on integrating wellbeing across the Curriculum for Wales and building community-focused schools.
+Hear about new initiatives to provide access to therapeutic support and counselling services and working with health services through models such as CAMHS In-Reach.

 Materials can be provided in Welsh.
-Email: info@policyinsight.wales.
+Email: [email protected].
 Gallwn ddarparu deunyddiau yn Gymraeg.
-E-bost: info@policyinsight.wales
+E-bost: [email protected]

 Please allow 7 days for materials to be provided in Welsh.
 Caniatewch 7 diwrnod i ddeunyddiau gael eu darparu yn Gymraeg.